 San Diego Marina

-Above all else, San Diego is a maritime city.
-And the beating heart of this city is the San Diego Marina.
+Above all else, this is a naval and maritime city.
+And the beating heart of this city is the marina.
 Here is where locals run along the water and come to see or be seen.
 It’s also no surprise that the world’s elite like to make a port of call here in the luxury yachts.

 Day Trips from San Diego